 Equipment

-For some reason bike tourers/bike packers have an obsession with equipment lists, even though we all really just carry variations of the same thing.
+For some reason bike tourers/bike packers have an obsession with equipment lists, even though we all just carry variations of the same thing.
 But for any nerds who want to know, these are the edited highlights of what we’re taking so far:

 Sleeping mats: We started with pair of old Thermarest pro lite 3 (self inflating.)
 Mine developed a slow puncture at some point in Belgium, so it was replaced with a Sea to Summit UltraLight (self inflating.)
 Note that self inflating pads don’t inflate entirely on their own, they need topping up.
 The Sea to Summit is a bit more comfortable than the Thermarest, but the valve to blow into to top up with air is far worse to use.